radareorg/radare2-book/src/plugins/r2ai.md

 [0x00002d30]> decai -d
 ```

-decai supports an Auto mode that chains queries and uses function-calling style interactions with the model to refine outputs and solve higher-level tasks (for example: find vulnerabilities, produce patches, or generate documentation).
+decai also supports an Auto mode that chains queries and uses function-calling style interactions with the model to refine outputs and solve higher-level tasks (for example: find vulnerabilities, produce patches, or generate documentation).

 ### Auto mode